dmijatovic/todo-api-bench/tests/README.md

 # API load test and report

 The load test is performed with autocannon.
+An simple report is shown using nextjs.

-An simple table report is shown using nextjs.
+**In order to measure performance with similair amount of records the GET route for all todo lists has a LIMIT set to 50 items in each API!**

 ## Installation